robstave/angular2-training/session-four/page2.md

   });
 ```

-Or we can use the [Form Builder](https://angular.io/docs/ts/latest/api/forms/index/FormBuilder-class.html)
+Or we can use a helper called the [Form Builder](https://angular.io/docs/ts/latest/api/forms/index/FormBuilder-class.html)

-The form builder helps us build up the data structure a little easier.
+For example, lets inject the helper into our component and use to generate our
-This can be imported into our component and injected as needed.
+form control.

 Populate the reactive-fm.component.ts with the following.